refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 Generating all the different formats and sizes for each image manually is tedious, so I'd like to automate this process.

 SvelteKit actually has a built-in image component that can accomplish this, called `<enhanced:img>`.
-However, it only supports static imports at the moment, so I can't use it with blog posts or project pages (but dynamic images will probably be supported eventually).
-The `svelte-image` library seems to solve this, but I decided to write my own image component for simplicity and more fine-grained control.
+Back when I started building the site it was still quite buggy and did not fully support the type of dynamic importing I use for project/blog page images.
+The `svelte-image` library seemed to be a good solution, but I decided to write my own image component for simplicity and more fine-grained control.

-Even though I cannot use the `<enhanced:img>` component itself, I can still take advantage of its `enhanced` query to generate the different sizes and formats for each image.
-This actually relies on the amazing `vite-imagetools` plugin, which provides a ton of different directives for image processing.
+Even though I am not using the `<enhanced:img>` component itself, I can still take advantage of its `enhanced` query to generate the different sizes and formats for each image.
+This relies on the amazing `vite-imagetools` plugin, which provides a ton of different directives for image processing.

-To do this, `enhancedImages` needs to be added to `vite.config.js`:
+To do this, `enhancedImages` needs to be added to `vite.fconfig.js`:

 ```js
 import { enhancedImages } from '@sveltejs/enhanced-img';